nrrb/tao-te-ching/8_easy_by_nature/README.md

 so no blame.

-UKLG: A clear stream of water runs through this book, from poem to poem, wearing down the indestructible, finding the way around everything that obstructs the way.
+> **Note** UKLG: A clear stream of water runs through this book, from poem to poem, wearing down the indestructible, finding the way around everything that obstructs the way.
 Good drinking water.